Table of Contents

 Everyone.
-PayPal has over 100 million users globally, with 7 million of those as businesses.
+PayPal has over 200 million users globally, with 29 million merchant accounts.
 It’s been established for decades and officially gained popularity as the top digital payment option for eBay.

 Now, after decades of service, PayPal is used by virtually every type of corporation and consumer.
 It has a low barrier of entry, unlike a bank account, so anyone can immediately sign up and start using the service.

 PayPal works as an intermediary between you and a bank.
 A user adds a bank account or credit/debit card to the PayPal system, and whenever they’re making an online payment, they can select which account to debit.
 All transactions are processed through PayPal, instead of your bank.